Government has knives out for hospital plans

 He says that hospital plan products do not undermine medical schemes.
 Bester gave the example of Discovery, which is a non-profit medical scheme, had nonetheless paid out R3,3 billion to its administrators – a for profit company – and still had a R1,5 billion surplus.

 The Unlimited is just one of the firms that offer hospital plan products.
 Among the plans they offer is primary healthcare insurance, covering GP visits and prescribed medicines.
-Under the new regulation they will not be allowed to offer this kind of cover.
+Under the new regulation they will not be able to offer this kind of cover.

 Says Bester: “Millions of South Africans cannot afford medical aid.
 This is the only alternative they have to relying on limited savings and the state health infrastructure.